 Judicial tax litigation is initiated with the presentation of the claim in writing to the court of first instance.
 The claim may be sent by mail or by electronic means through the dedicated website of the tax (and administrative) courts.
 The claims can be presented directly by taxpayers, except if the value of the claim exceeds EUR10,000, in which case it is mandatory to appoint a lawyer registered with the Portuguese Bar Association.
 The claim has to be presented in articles, identify the act contested, and expose the circumstances of fact and the law that ground the final request.
 Moreover, the value of the claim shall also be indicated.
-Finally, the petitioner shall indicate his or her witnesses, other means of proof he or she wants to use and, in annex to the claim, the petitioner shall attach the documentary evidence at his or her disposal.
+Finally, the petitioners shall indicate their witnesses, other means of proof they wish to use and, in an annexe to the claim, the petitioners shall attach the documentary evidence at their disposal.